morgdalaine/the-one-link/places/Superbia.md

 # [[Superbia]]

 A land gifted with excellent alchemy to the point where gold is used to build buildings.
 However, the gold there turns to dust when stolen.

+## Scherzo

+A city full of amazing artists of all kinds.